 This course is ideal for anyone who wishes to use spatial data in their role.
-This includes academics, commercial users, government & other public sector researchers who have data with some spatial information (e.g. address, postcode, etc.) which they wish to show on a map.
+This includes government & other public sector researchers who have data with some spatial information (e.g. address, postcode, etc.) which they wish to show on a map.
 This course is also suitable for those who wish to have an overview of what spatial data can be used for.
-No previous experience of spatial data is required.
+Although no previous experience of spatial data is required it would be beneficial (eg Google Maps).

 Dr Nick Bearman